Find Affordable College Courses

 $4,416 Average Tuition & Fees

 Our analysis found Brigham Young University - Idaho to be the best value school for architectural engineering technology students who want to pursue a degree in the Rocky Mountains Region .
-BYU - I is a fairly large private not-for-profit school located in the distant town of Rexburg.
+BYU - I is a very large private not-for-profit school located in the distant town of Rexburg.

 Out-of-state tuition fees for undergraduate students at WSU are $16,644 per year.